musaid53/reading-is-good/README.md

 all requests except register and get-token, you need to add "Authorization" returned from register or get-token(login).
 If an api responses with 401, you need to get-token (login) again.

+### TODOs;
+--Testing.
+--Swagger.
+--More documentation
+--More validation